-Training contract deadline: 31 January 2016 (finalists and graduates, law and non-law); 15 July 2016 (penultimate year undergraduates; law and non-law)
+Training contract deadline (2019): 29 January 2017 (finalists and graduates, both law and non-law); 16 July 2017 (penultimate year law undergraduates, plus finalists and graduates – both law and non-law)

-Norton Rose Fulbright requires prospective trainees to have a minimum AAB at A level and 2:1 degree, though like many firms it takes extenuating circumstances into consideration.
-Trainee recruitment team members Caroline Lindner and Jillian Dent tell us that a global mindset is highly valued: “We really want people who would like to do a secondment, either internationally or at one of our clients – a flexible approach is important.”
+Norton Rose Fulbright requires prospective trainees to have obtained a minimum AAB at A level and 2:1 degree, though like many firms it takes extenuating circumstances into consideration.
+Trainee recruitment team members Natasha Sheehan and Riann Quinn tell us that a global mindset is highly valued: “We really want people who would like to complete a secondment, either internationally or at one of our clients – a flexible approach is important.”

-The firm targets 30 UK and Irish universities each year: it attends law fairs, hosts drinks receptions and organises various negotiation competitions and presentations as well.
-Lindner and Dent advise students to engage with the firm if it visits their campus “to get the best out of us.”
+The firm targets 22 UK universities each year: it attends law fairs, hosts drinks receptions and organises various negotiation competitions and skill sessions as well.
+Sheehan and Quinn advise students to engage with the firm if it visits their campus “to get the best out of us.”

 The vacation scheme

-The firm runs three vacation schemes each year: two three-week schemes in the summer, and one eight-day scheme in the winter.
-There are 40 places available across the three schemes, and candidates are paid £300 per week.
+The firm runs three vacation schemes each year: two three-week schemes in the summer, and one seven-day scheme in the winter.
+There are 45 places available across the three schemes, and candidates are paid £350 per week.
 Around 1,500 people apply for the vacation scheme every year.
 We're told somewhere between 50 and 60% of each trainee intake has completed the scheme.

-Applications for the vac scheme begin with an online form that touches on an applicant's academic history, work experience, business knowledge and interest in NRF.
+Applications for the vacation scheme begin with an online form that touches on an applicant's academic history, work experience, business knowledge and interest in Norton Rose Fulbright.
 “We're looking at the skills and qualities which an individual can bring to the practice, along with a genuine interest in and awareness of commercial issues,” our trainee recruitment sources say.
 “Accurate spelling and grammar are essential too.”

 Those who impress go on to complete an assessment day similar to the one outlined below, and from here the firm chooses its vac schemers.

-Vac schemers spend their visit in one or two departments, sharing an office with an associate or a partner.
+Vac schemers spend their visit in two departments, sharing an office with an associate or a partner.
 They're also assigned a trainee buddy.
-In the past attendees have reported drafting, attending meetings, sitting in on conference calls and undertaking research tasks.
-“NRF is a people place, so get to know as many people as you can here – the partners in particular,” advised one of the firm's current trainees.
+In the past attendees have completed drafting assignments, attended meetings, sat in on conference calls and undertook research tasks.
+“Norton Rose Fulbright is a people place, so get to know as many people as you can here – the partners in particular,” advised one of the firm's current trainees.

-At the end of the scheme, an interview with two partners determines who gets onto the training contract (although if a vac schemer decides he or she is not ready for an interview yet, that's not frowned upon – see our interview with Jonathan Ball, below, for more details.)
+At the end of the scheme, an interview with two partners determines who gets onto the training contract.

 The training contract application process